FabienRoger/Countergen/docs/_build/html/_sources/countergen/usage.rst.txt

 First, you produce a list of :py:class:`AugmentedSample`, either by loading an existing one, or using tools the library provides to build you it from raw data, or by creating your own from scratch.

-.. autoclass:: countergen.types.AugmentedSample
+.. autoclass:: countergen.AugmentedSample
    :members: input, outputs, get_variations

 Where a :py:class:`Variation` is defined as follows.

-.. autoclass:: countergen.types.Variation
+.. autoclass:: countergen.Variation
    :members: text, categories
    :member-order: bysource